dlbewley/guifreelife-src/content/blog/Storing-OpenShift-Credentials-with-1Password.md

 export KUBECONFIG=install-dir/auth/kubeconfig
 ```

-The script will upload that file and look for a `kubeadmin-password` file in the same directory and it will login to the cluster to gather some other information such as the console URL, the cluster id, and creation date.
+The script will upload that file and look for a `kubeadmin-password` file in the same directory and upload that.
+The script will also login to the cluster to gather some other information such as the console URL, the cluster id, and creation date.

 > :notebook: _There's a bug here.
 When updating an existing entry.
 The kubeadmin password will be repeated.
 Do you know why?_